prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 find x (approximate)

-No one wants to do inverse,
+No one wants to inverse matrix,
-No one wants to A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination.
+No one wants to A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination (complicated).
-Can only use matrix–vector products A p, only they are available.
+Only doing matrix–vector products is much easier, if possible.

 Iterative methods such as **Conjugate Gradient (CG)** exploit the SPD structure of A to achieve fast convergence with low memory usage.